TXMO-dev/TXMO-dev/README.md

 - 👋 Hi, I’m @TXMO-dev
-- 👀 I’m interested in software development
+- 👀 I’m asoftware engineer
-- 🌱 I’m currently learning django, django rest framework, Test Driven Development, Docker, Kubernetes, Microsoft .NET
+- 🌱 I’m currently learningTest Driven Development, Docker, Kubernetes, Microsoft .NET
-- 👨‍💻 I have worked on projects in both python, C# and Javascriot
+- 👨‍💻 I have worked on projects in both C# and Javascriot
-- 💞️ I’m looking to collaborate on projects that will challenge me and build my expertise and also to get a full time job
+- 💞️ I’m looking to collaborate on projects that will challenge me and build my expertise.
 - 📫 How to reach me asigbeytimothy@gmail.com or txwebservicesghana@gmail.com

 <!---